Everything is Possible in India: The power of mantra

 Pay Attention

-On a friend’s last day in India, we met for breakfast and discussed our time in Rishikesh.
-I expressed how surprised and delighted I was to remain healthy after hearing countless tales of dysentery, amebas, parasites, and ‘Delhi Belly.’
+On a friend’s last day in India, we met for breakfast and reflected on our time in Rishikesh.
+I marveled at how I had managed to stay healthy despite the many horror stories of Delhi Belly, parasites, and dysentery.

 After breakfast, we walked to the Ashram where we’d been attending Satsang (a meeting with spiritual teacher and community).
 We sat in a familiar spot just behind a young couple and their gentle baby.
-Day after day that baby slept or sat quietly through the entire 2-3 hour Satsang.
+Day after day this baby slept or sat quietly through the entire 2-3 hour Satsang.

 After we settled into our spot, I leaned over to my friend and said “I’m surprised we’ve not heard a peep out of that baby.”
 He nodded and smiled.